Teaching English to Speakers of Other Languages (TESOL) Concentration

 Note: Students wishing to receive a graduate teaching assistantship must complete ENGL 6625 Teaching Composition: Theory and Practice.

 Thesis or Comprehensive Assessment Project (6 s.h.)

 A thesis, demonstrating the student's ability to gather, arrange, and interpret material which bears on a particular problem (6 s.h.), or a Comprehensive Assessment Project (CAP) with additional coursework in English (6 s.h.).

 A. Thesis Option

 The thesis requires 6 s.h. of thesis (ENGL 7000), and is recommended for those who plan to continue their studies in a PhD program.
-The Thesis option requires a Prospectus meeting with the Thesis Committee to be conducted within the first three weeks of the semester in which the student plans to complete the Thesis, and an Oral Defense.
-The Prospectus Meeting and Defense may be conducted by conference call for DE students.
+The Thesis option requires a Prospectus meeting with the Thesis Committee and an Oral Defense of the completed Thesis.
 A full description of thesis requirements is provided in the Master of Arts in English Handbook.

 B. The Comprehensive Assessment Project (CAP) with additional coursework in English

 The CAP consists of an annotated bibliography and a synthesis paper.
 When prepared, the student presents the project to the CAP committee during a scheduled exam.
 Following the presentation, committee members ask questions related to the project.
 The CAP demonstrates the student’s ability (1) to examine field literature critically and reflectively; and (2) to evaluate the project’s findings in the larger context of knowledge gained through his or her coursework.